blockchainsllc/in3-docs/docs/rpc.md

-    * **maxAttempts** : `int?` *(optional)* - max number of attempts in case a response is rejected. (default: `7`)
+    * **maxAttempts** : `int?` *(optional)* - max number of attempts in case a response is rejected. (default: `7`) This option can also be used in its short-form in the comandline client `-a` .

         *Example* : maxAttempts: 1

     * **keepIn3** : `bool?` *(optional)* - if true, requests sent to the input sream of the comandline util will be send theor responses in the same form as the server did.
+    This option can also be used in its short-form in the comandline client `-kin3` .

         *Example* : keepIn3: true